icumulus/new-repo/README.md

 You can simply `git clone` this project to get started.
 It is recommended that you don't preserve history of the project (it isn't generally meaningful) for your repo, but make a copy and `git init` your project from source.

 Consult [CHECKLIST.md] for helpful suggestions on preparing your repo to go public.

+Alternatively, click the "Use this template" button above to create a new repo using this one as a template.

 ## Building